bahrus/xtal-sip/README.md

 The goals of xtal-sip are:

 1. Provide a declarative way of progressively, dynamically loading web component dependencies into memory, only when needed.
-2. Do so without introducing another additional listing of dependencies that competes with import maps / package.json.
+2. Do so without introducing another additional listing of dependencies that competes with import maps / package.json that isn't part of the web ecosystem.
 3. Provide workarounds for referencing libraries where tooling solutions and browser support for bare import specifiers is inconsistent.
 4. Be compatible with technologies outside the node.js monoculture.

-## dynamicImport
+## conditionalImport

-xtal-sip provides a function "dynamicImport" described below.
+xtal-sip provides a function "conditionalImport" described below.

 xtal-sip operates on a "strongest to weakest" hierarchy of mappings.
-At the strongest level are link tags contained either in the head, or inside a footer tag.
-Some of them important functionality recognized by web browsers, such as preloading resources ahead of time.
-Sticking first to JS references, we can define a slew of easily streamable mappings.
+At the strongest level are link tags contained either in the head, or inside a xtal-sip tag.
+Some of them rest on functionality recognized by web browsers, such as preloading resources ahead of time.
+Giving preference link references, we can define a slew of easily streamable mappings.
 For example:

 ```html
 <html>